Suhas-G/Scrambler/README.md

 3. Setting game difficulty.
 4. Previewing the image at any point after game has started.
 5. Ask the computer to solve the puzzle.

+A windows installer for the game can be found in the /dist folder